-- 5.8 Describe a typical approach to rating premiums and the physical aspects of risk in stockthroughput insurance. - 6.
-Understand claims considerations and procedures for cargo and goods in transit. - 6.1 Describe the claims handling process and the documentation used. - 6.2 Describe the role of specialists in the settlement of claims. - 6.3 Adjust cargo claims for partial or total loss in given scenarios. - 6.4 Calculate cargo claims in a variety of particular scenarios. - 6.5 Calculate recovery prospects under typical carriage conditions.
+5.8 Describe a typical approach to rating premiums and the physical aspects of risk in Stockthroughput insurance.

+Understand claims considerations and procedures for cargo and goods in transit

+- 6.1 Describe the claims handling process and the documentation used. - 6.2 Describe the role of specialists in the settlement of - 6.3 Adjust cargo claims for partial or total loss in given scenarios. - 6.4 Calculate cargo claims in a variety of particular scenarios - 6.5 Calculate recovery prospects under typical terms and conditions of carriage.